kyranet/awesome-klasa/README.md

 *Libraries that add new Gateways to the KlasaClient instance*

 * 🌠 [klasa-member-gateway](https://github.com/dirigeants/klasa-member-gateway) - Simple plugin to manage an efficient per-member settings gateway.
-* [klasa-textchannel-gateway](https://github.com/1Conan/klasa-textchannel-gateway) - Adds per textchannel settings
+* [klasa-textchannel-gateway](https://github.com/KlasaCommunityPlugins/textchannel-gateway) - Adds per text channel settings

 ## Libraries
 *Libraries that add extra functionality to the KlasaClient*